jasongoff/cloudresumechallenge/frontend.md

 ```
 aws cloudformation delete-stack --stack-name jasongoff-hosted-zone
 ```

-Once the hosted zone was setup, I then created the S3 bucket to serve the static website.
-See [this article](https://docs.aws.amazon.com/AmazonS3/latest/userguide/HostingWebsiteOnS3Setup.html) for a guide.

 Finally, in my Route53 hosted zone I created A and CNAME records to point toward the S3 static website by setting them up as an Alias pointing to `s3-website-us-east-1.amazonaws.com`.